 Microscopy of a stained appendix slide reveals a very high density of ‘GALT’ (gut-associated lymphoid tissue), a type of MALT (mucosa-associated lymphoid tissue).
-The GALT rich appendix harbours many immune cells (T-cells, B-cells, etc.), which protect the body from pathogens and are responsible for antigen detection.
+The GALT-rich appendix harbors many immune cells (T-cells, B-cells, etc.), which protect the body from pathogens and are responsible for antigen detection.
 The crypts of Leiberkuhn contain many goblet cells which are responsible for the production of mucus.

 Epidemiology of Appendicitis

-Appendicitis can affect anyone at any age, however, it is more common between the ages of 5 and 40 (median age of 28) and affects males slightly more than females.
-It is the most common abdominal surgical emergency admission and is more common in the West compared to the East (this is thought to be related to the typical low-fibre western diet).
-The lifetime risk of appendicitis is around 6 %.
+Appendicitis can affect anyone at any age; however, it is more common between the ages of 5 and 40 (median age of 28) and affects males slightly more than females.
+It is the most common abdominal surgical emergency admission, and is more common in the West compared to the East (this is thought to be related to the typical low-fiber western diet).
+The lifetime risk of appendicitis is around 6%.
 In 2013, there were 72,000 deaths globally from appendicitis.

 Etiology of Appendicitis

-It is widely assumed that the majority of cases arise due to a primary obstruction (50 – 80 %).
-Usually the appendicular wall muscles pushes material back into the large intestines; if this fails, bacteria may thrive and cause an infection.
-(The appendix can also become inflamed and sterile when no bacteria are present).
+It is widely assumed that the majority of cases arise due to a primary obstruction (50 – 80%).
+Usually, the appendicular wall muscles push material back into the large intestines; if this fails, bacteria may thrive and cause an infection.
+(The appendix can also become inflamed and sterile when no bacteria are present.)